Anna Schaffelhuber28 January 1993 Regensburg, Germany

-Anna Schaffelhuber is one of Germany's most successful Para alpine skiers after winning five golds medals out of five at the Sochi 2014 Paralympic Winter Games.
+Anna Schaffelhuber is one of Germany's most successful Para alpine skiers after winning two golds and one silver in the women’s sitting events at the PyeongChang 2018 Paralympic Winter Games.

 The German has been cruising down the slopes in a sit ski since age five, and in 2007 she made the national team for the first time.

-She was the world’s top ranked sit-skier in 2012-13, winning a gold medal in the slalom event at the 2013 World Championships.
-She also was the first and only female sit-skier to cross the line in the first downhill race at the IPC Alpine Skiing World Cup Finals in Sochi, on the same course that was used for the Paralympic Winter Games.
+She was the world’s top ranked sit-skier in 2012-13, winning a gold medal in slalom at the 2013 World Championships.
+She also was the first female sit-skier to cross the line in the first downhill race at the World Cup Finals in Sochi, on the same course that was used for the Paralympic Winter Games.

-She dominated the women's sitting class on the 2013-14 IPC Alpine Skiing World Cup circuit, hauling in the most victories of any competitor and winning the overall women's sitting trophy.
+She dominated the women's sitting class again on the 2013-14 World Cup circuit, hauling in the most victories of any competitor and winning the overall women's sitting trophy.